 The Need to Seek Peace with All Men

 Robinson’s point is clear: we need to be very, very slow to take offence.
 If someone does something we don’t like, if the “infirmities of one another,” as Robinson writes, cause us to squirm, we need to be vigilant to guard our hearts against murmuring or taking offence.
 Robinson explains that we need to be careful, “lest when unsuspected qualities appear in men and women, you be inordinately affected by them.”
-The focus here is that no matter what the other person does, you ought to be working hard at not taking offence.
-This does not mean you cannot approach a Christian brother and share a concern with him, but it does mean that his actions should not cause you to be “inordinately affected.”
-You should not think to yourself, “If he does that one more time (or one hundred), I don’t know if I will be able to put up with him anymore.”
+The focus here is that no matter what the other person does, I ought to be working hard at not taking offence.
+This does not mean I cannot approach my brother and share a concern with him, but it does mean that his actions should not cause me to be “inordinately affected.”
+I should not think to myself, “If he does that one more time (or one hundred), I don’t know if I will be able to put up with him anymore.”

 Robinson’s insight on this topic is apparent.
 He writes, “In my own experience I have found few who are quicker to give offence, than those who easily take it.
 They who have nourished this touchy humour have never proved sound and profitable members in societies.”
 It is this “touchy humour” that can so easily create unnecessary division.
 To put it in the modern vernacular: we need to stop being so sensitive.